This post may contain affiliate links.

 - Your dog needs to learn to focus on you and ignore all and any distractions.

-- Check out the AKC Canine Good Citizen program, which can can provide you with basic guidelines and benchmarks for these very essential foundation skills.
+- Check out the AKC Canine Good Citizen program, which can provide you with basic guidelines and benchmarks for these very essential foundation skills

 - After all of these basic steps, you can proceed with training your dog to perform work or tasks to help you with your specific disability and needs

-Under ADA (Americans with Disabilities Act) laws, only two questions can be asked of people who are using service dogs, in situations where it’s not so obvious that a dog is a service animal, such as when there are invisible disabilities.
+Under ADA (Americans with Disabilities Act) laws, only two questions can be asked of people who are using service dogs for public access rights, in situations where it’s not so obvious that a dog is a service animal, such as when there are invisible disabilities.

 (1) Is the dog a service animal required because of a disability?